-For organizations looking to utilize DeFi strategies like decentralized exchange trading, decentralized lending/borrowing, staking, and yield farming, Fireblocks now offers secure, enterprise-grade – and most importantly easy – access to all decentralized exchanges and apps.
+For organizations looking to utilize DeFi strategies, like decentralized exchange trading, decentralized lending/borrowing, staking, and yield farming, Fireblocks now offers secure, enterprise-grade, and easy access to all decentralized exchanges and apps.

 We’re making it possible for institutions to launch DeFi strategies while ensuring that they can still meet security, operational, and regulatory requirements.

-To access DeFi protocols today, most institutions utilize browser-based apps, hardware wallets, or custom integrations.
-But these technologies are unable to offer enterprise-level security, efficiency, and scalability.
+To access DeFi protocols today, most institutions use browser-based apps, hardware wallets, or custom integrations.
+But these technologies alone are unable to offer the enterprise-level security, efficiency, and scalability that Fireblocks delivers.

 Exposed private keys

 Some institutions use browser-based/mobile app integrations to access DeFi protocols.
-Though these apps can be sufficient for consumers, they present a variety of security pitfalls for trading firms, hedge funds, and OTCs.
+Although these apps can be sufficient for consumers, they present a variety of security pitfalls for trading firms, hedge funds, and OTCs.